apache/mina-sshd/README.md

 **Note:**

-- The registration code automatically parses the configured reigstrars list and instantiates them.
+- The registration code automatically parses the configured registrars list and instantiates them.
 In this context, one can use the special `none` value to indicate that the code should not attempt to automatically register the default providers.

 - A registrar instance might be created but eventually discarded and not invoked if it is disabled, unsupported or already registered programmatically via `SecurityUtils#registerSecurityProvider`.